datacommonsorg/data/scripts/eurostat/health_determinants/social_environment/README.md

 #### API Output
-These are the attributes that we will use
+These are the attributes that we will use:
 | Attribute      					| Description                                                 				|
 |-------------------------------------------------------|---------------------------------------------------------------------------------------|
 | time       					| The Year of the population estimates provided. 				|